-The annual award amount will be $1,000, except for a student who enrolls in a science, teaching, engineering, computer science, mathematics, or nursing program, the award amount will be $2,000.
+The annual award amount will be $1,000.
+However, the award amount will be $2,000 for a student who enrolls in a science, teaching, engineering, computer science, mathematics, or nursing program.

-The scholarship may be used for tuition and mandatory fees for 3 years of study or six semesters of study, whichever is longer.
+The scholarship may be used for tuition and mandatory fees for three years of study or six semesters of study, whichever is longer.

-The award can be renewed for a total of 3 years of study, or six semesters, whichever is longer, if the recipient:
+The award can be renewed for a total of three years of study, or six semesters, whichever is longer, if the recipient:

 Click here to view the Frequently Asked Questions (FAQ).